roman-ryzenadvanced/NomadArch-v1.0/README.md

 ## 🎯 Overview

-**NomadArch** is an enhanced fork of CodeNomad by OpenCode, featuring significant UI/UX improvements, additional AI integrations, and a more robust architecture.
+**NomadArch** is an enhanced fork of CodeNomad, featuring significant UI/UX improvements, additional AI integrations, and a more robust architecture.
 This is a full-featured AI coding assistant with support for multiple AI providers including **GLM 4.7**, Anthropic, OpenAI, Google, Qwen, and local models via Ollama.

 ### ✨ Key Improvements Over CodeNomad
 - 🔧 Fixed Qwen OAuth authentication flow